Medokins/Graphs-projects/README.md

 # Graphs

-Repo for graphs projects from my unviersity.
+Repo for graphs projects from my unviersity, written mostly in python.